AI Safety: Applying IEC 61508 / ISO 26262 to LLM Deployments

 The SIL/ASIL Recommendation

-The Analyzer takes your use-case description and returns a recommended SIL or ASIL level.
-This matters because it dictates the engineering rigor required:
+The Analyzer reads your description and returns a recommended SIL or ASIL level.
+That level tells you exactly how much engineering rigor your system needs:

 The Deploy Verdict

-The verdict is conservative by default.
-If you are designing a system where lives or licenses are at stake, you want the verdict to err toward DO_NOT_DEPLOY rather than DEPLOY_OK.
-That is the engineering posture the safety standards encode.
+The verdict is conservative on purpose.
+When lives or professional licenses are on the line, it is better to get a DO_NOT_DEPLOY warning and fix the problem than to ship and cause harm.
+That is the posture the safety standards require.
 Hope is not a strategy.
-Verifiable safeguards are.
+Provable safeguards are.

 From the wiki synthesis on direct AI application: "Reinforcement learning, cyber-physical systems architecture, AI in real-time systems, systems integration methodology — these transfer directly without analogy.
 CPS thinking applied to LLM deployment IS the safety engineering layer."